 Maybe scary isn’t the right word.
-Maybe a combination of anxious, bold, brave, courageous, terrified, blissful, proud, cheerful and uncomfortable are the right words.
+Maybe a combination of anxious, bold, brave, courageous, terrified, blissful, proud, cheerful, and uncomfortable is the right word.
 Maybe it’s scary because it’s a visual reminder that our own life is going quickly.

 I soak in all the milestones.
 The concerts at school.
 The half-birthday height measurements on the kitchen wall.
 The homemade Mother’s Day cards.
 The Little League games.
 I look forward to them.
 I enjoy them.
 I fondly remember them.
 I anticipate the next milestone.
 And I know I’m so blessed to be here and experience it.